Man o' War: 1920: Three-year-old season

 Man o' War was then shipped to Saratoga and was entered in the Miller Stakes on August 7.
 There was a then-record crowd of 35,000, many of whom gathered in the saddling area where Man o' War was surrounded by twelve Pinkerton guards.
 His jockey for the race was Earl Sande, replacing an injured Kummer.
 As expected, Man o' War took the early lead and was unchallenged in a six-length victory.
 He had been tightly restrained, but even so, his time of 1:56 3/5 for the distance of 1 3/16 miles was just 3/5 seconds off the track record.
 "I never felt anything like that horse in my life," said Sande after the race.
 "He strides farther than anything I ever rode and does it so handily that you would not think he was running at all."

 His connections had a brief scare when Man o' War exhibited signs of lameness after a workout on August 17, but he quickly recovered.
 On August 21, he entered the Travers Stakes where he faced his two strongest rivals: Upset for the fifth and last time, and John P. Grier for the third time.
-A record crowd overflowed the grandstand and stretched all the way down the rail and track apron.
-As a result, Saratoga management opened up the infield and 5,000 people moved across the track to line the inner rail.
+A record crowd overflowed the grandstand and stretched down the rail and track apron.
+As a result, Saratoga management opened the infield, and 5,000 people moved across the track to line the inner rail.

 Man o' War's jockey for the race was Andy Schuttinger as Kummer was still recovering from injury and Sande was not available.
 After the start, John P. Grier tried to match strides with Man o' War but could not keep up.
 After establishing a clear lead by the first turn, Schuttinger took hold of Man o' War for the rest of the race.
-Upset made a late run to move into second but Man o' War still won by three lengths.
-Despite not being extended, Man o' War completed the distance of 1 1/4 miles in 2:01 4/5, equaling the track record set earlier in the year by Sir Barton.
+Upset made a late run to move into second, but Man o' War won by three lengths.
+Despite not being extended, he completed the distance of 1 1/4 miles in 2:01 4/5, equaling the track record set earlier in the year by Sir Barton.
 This record stood until 1941.
 It is possible the time was also a world record, as the existing record time of 2:00 flat credited to Whisk Broom II in 1913 was disputed.